HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/review_pers_offers_project.md

     ![HRF File descriptions](./images/hrf_file_descriptions.png)

     1. The specification and registration of the Java resource classes in the **src/main/java/pers_offers** folder.
-    2. The resource collection definition in which a content spot, tables, column-values, and db-domains can be specified.
+    2. The resource collection definition in which a content spot, tables, column values, and database domains can be specified.